clulab/qup/README.md

 The distribution includes a sample PBS script that runs *stress* (a high-CPU load stress tester) for 1 minute.
 Here's how to submit it:

-First, add yourself as a user:
+First, add yourself as an administrative user:
 ```
 sudo qadduser <yourusername> 1
 ```

-Also, install *stress*:
+Also, install *stress*, for the sample stress-test job:
 ```
 sudo apt-get install stress
 ```